aminerochdi1/aminerochdi1/README.md

 ### About Me

-I am a full-stack software engineer based in Berlin, Germany, with a strong foundation in modern web technologies and software architecture.
+I am a full-stack software engineer , with a strong foundation in modern web technologies and software architecture.
 I graduated from an IT engineering school in Orléans, France, where I developed a deep understanding of computer science fundamentals, system design, and professional software development practices.

 I am passionate about writing clean, maintainable code and building products that solve real problems.
 I thrive in collaborative environments and bring both precision and creativity to every project I work on.